 “I can’t think of a way to make it better, honestly.
 It was great.”

 Logistics, Travel, and Lodging

 Location and Time

 Arrival, check-in, and snacks are from 10:00-11:00am on Tuesday, July 16th.
 The Retreat begins promptly at 11am and concludes Friday, July 19th at 3:00 pm.

 Check back for information regarding dorm options

 We will be reserving a block of rooms at Courtyard Ithaca hotel.
 Please check back for rates.

 Cost and Registration

-- Two BirdSleuth kits ($160-170 value)
+- Two BirdSleuth citizen science and inquiry kits ($160-170 value)

 - Hands-on training, tours, and bird walks (most led by Cornell Lab experts!)